Cosa Reports - 3 of 5 Drill Holes Return Anomalous Radioactivity Readings At Murphy Lake North

 The uranium bull market is here.
 Early-stage explorers run by proven teams offer great upside potential through exposure to possible new discoveries of world class deposits in one of the top districts for uranium exploration and development - Saskatchewan's Athabasca Basin.

 Cosa Resources is a Canadian uranium exploration company operating in northern Saskatchewan.
-The portfolio comprises roughly 237,000 ha across multiple underexplored 100% owned and Cosa-operated Joint Venture projects in the Athabasca Basin region, the majority of which reside within or adjacent to established uranium corridors.
+The portfolio comprises roughly 237,000 ha across multiple underexplored 100% owned and Cosa-operated joint venture projects in the Athabasca Basin, the majority of which reside within or adjacent to established uranium corridors.

-Cosa’s award-winning management team has a long track record of success in Saskatchewan.
-In 2022, members of the Cosa team were awarded the AME Colin Spence Award for their previous involvement in discovering IsoEnergy’s Hurricane deposit.
-Prior to Hurricane, Cosa personnel led teams or had integral roles in the discovery of Denison’s Gryphon deposit and 92 Energy's GMZ zone and held key roles in the founding of both NexGen and IsoEnergy.
+Cosa’s award-winning management team has a track record of success in Saskatchewan.
+In 2022, members of the Cosa team were awarded the AME Colin Spence Award for the discovery of the Hurricane uranium deposit.
+Cosa personnel led teams or had integral roles in the discovery of Denison’s Gryphon deposit and held key roles in the founding of both NexGen and IsoEnergy.

 Athabasca Uranium Projects